Jaspal Bhatti: Subsequent work

-Bhatti subsequently acted and directed the popular TV series Ulta Pulta and Nonsense Private Limited for the Doordarshan network.
-What attracted the audience to his shows was his gift of inducing humour to highlight everyday issues of the middle class in India.
+Bhatti subsequently acted and directed the popular TV series Ulta Pulta and Nonsense Private Limited for Doordarshan network.
+His show incorporated humour to highlight everyday issues of the middle class in India.
 Bhatti's satire on the Punjab Police in his film Mahaul Theek Hai (1999) was his first directorial venture for a full-length feature film in his native Punjabi language.
 He played the role of Jolly Good Singh, a guard, in the movie Fanaa.
 He played a comical college principal in Koi Mere Dil Se Poochhe.
-He also starred in the comedy Punjabi film Jijaji.
+He also starred in the Punjabi comedy film Jijaji.

-Bhatti acted in the Hindi Movie Aa Ab Laut Chalen with Kadar Khan in 1999.
+Bhatti acted in the Hindi film Aa Ab Laut Chalen with Kadar Khan in 1999.

-Bhatti appeared in SAB TV's Comedy ka King Kaun as a judge with actress Divya Dutta.
-In his latest stint, Bhatti and his wife Savita competed in a popular Star Plus show Nach Baliye which went on air in October 2008.
+Bhatti also appeared in SAB TV's Comedy ka King Kaun as a judge alongside actress Divya Dutta.
+Bhatti and his wife Savita also competed in a popular Star Plus show Nach Baliye which went on air in October 2008.
 The couple demonstrated their dancing and comic skills.

 In his later years, Jaspal Bhatti set up a training school and a studio in Mohali near Chandigarh called "Joke Factory".

 He also launched a 52-episode comedy series titled Thank You Jijaji on Sony's family entertainment channel, SAB TV.
 It was shot at his own MAD Arts film school at Chandigarh.

 At a 2009 carnival in Chandigarh, Bhatti put up a stall displaying vegetables, pulses and oils.
 The onlookers were invited to throw rings around them to win these costly goods as prizes, poking fun at the government's failure to control inflation.

-In 2009, Bhatti school's, Mad Art's, animation film on female foeticide won the second prize in the Advantage India organised by 1take media.
+In 2009, Bhatti school, Mad Arts, produced an animation film, centered on female foeticide won the second prize in the Advantage India organised by 1take media.
 It won a certificate of merit at the IDPA-2008 Awards in Mumbai.

 Bhatti was granted the Lifetime Achievement Award, at the first Golden Kela Awards.

 Jaspal Bhatti was awarded Padma Bhushan by the Government of India, posthumously on Republic Day 2013 for his contribution to the Arts.